lupuleasa-core/ValheimVanillaExpanded/README.md

 Have you finished the game and want something more, or you are looking to start a new world fresh and enjoy Valheim for a long while?

-You might enjoy this: Minimal but impactful changes only.
+Minimal but impactful changes only.

 &nbsp;